Guideline for bulk ATAC Sequencing

 GENERAL GUIDELINES FOR SAMPLE PREPARATION

-The ATAC-seq assay reveals the accessible regions of the chromatin in its native state, providing valuable information about the regulatory landscape of a cell type or tissue.
-For a successful ATAC-seq experiment, it is crucial that nuclei are fully intact.
+The ATAC-seq assay identifies accessible regions of chromatin in its native state, providing insights into the regulatory landscape of cells or tissues.
+For a successful experiment, fully intact nuclei are essential.

 CHECKLIST CRITICAL POINTS